Share this post:

 What sets WatchOver apart is its safety insight.
 It incorporates current, local news so parents know what is going on in the vicinity of their children.

-Software Productivity Strategists (SPS) developed WatchOver using IBM Bluemix, incorporating the Watson Alchemy Data News API.
-The back end is a node.js app hosted on the Bluemix cloud, using the IBM Bluemix Internet of Things (IoT) Foundation and the Geo-Spatial Analytics service.
+Software Productivity Strategists (SPS) developed WatchOver using IBM Cloud, incorporating the Watson Alchemy Data News API.
+The back end is a node.js app hosted on IBM Cloud, using the Internet of Things (IoT) Foundation and the Geo-Spatial Analytics service.

 When a boundary is crossed